Forest0923/linux-dump-proc-info/README.md

 # linux-dump-proc-info

-This is a simple LKM to dump processe information.
+This is a simple LKM to dump process information.

 Tested on Linux v5.8.13, v5.17.